 The University Store is the primary source for undergraduate and graduate textbooks.
 The University Store also sells a variety of tradebooks and magazines, supply items for the classroom and Central Missouri apparel and gifts.
 A textbook reservation service is available for fall semester classes.
 A special order desk accepts orders for a variety of merchandise.
-"A partner in education," the University Store is located on the lower level of the Elliott Union.
-Check our web site at www.ucmbookstore.com and click on "Tech Store."
+"A partner in education," the University Store is located on the lower level of the Elliott Union and can be reached at 660-543-4370.
+Check the web site at www.ucmbookstore.com and click on "Tech Store."